ZoraNeverEatFish/ns-3.27-for-ICC/src/sixlowpan/doc/sixlowpan.rst

 * OmitUdpChecksum (boolean, default true), used to activate UDP checksum compression in IPHC.
 * FragmentReassemblyListSize (integer, default 0), indicating the number of packets that can be reassembled at the same time.
 If the limit is reached, the oldest packet is discarded.
 Zero means infinite.
 * FragmentExpirationTimeout (Time, default 60 seconds), being the timeout to wait for further fragments before discarding a partial packet.
 * CompressionThreshold (unsigned 32 bits integer, default 0), minimum compressed payload size.
-* UseMeshUnder (boolean, default false), it enables mesh-under flood routing.
+* ForceEtherType (boolean, default false), and
-* MeshUnderRadius (unsigned 8 bits integer, default 10), the maximum number of hops that a packet will be forwarded.
-* MeshCacheLength (unsigned 16 bits integer, default 10), the length of the cache for each source.
+* EtherType (unsigned 16 bits integer, default 0xFFFF), to force a particular L2 EtherType.
-* MeshUnderJitter (ns3::UniformRandomVariable[Min=0.0|Max=10.0]), the jitter in ms a node uses to forward mesh-under packets - used to prevent collisions.

 The CompressionThreshold attribute is similar to Contiki's SICSLOWPAN_CONF_MIN_MAC_PAYLOAD option.
 If a compressed packet size is less than the threshold, the uncompressed version is used (plus one byte for the correct dispatch header).
 This option is useful when a MAC requires a minimum frame size (e.g., ContikiMAC) and the compression would violate the requirement.

-Note that 6LoWPAN will use an EtherType equal to 0xA0ED, as mandated by :rfc:`7973`.
-If the device does not support EtherTypes (e.g., 802.15.4), this value is discarded.
+The last two attributes are needed to use the module with a NetDevice other than 802.15.4, as neither IANA or IEEE did reserve an EtherType for 6LoWPAN.
+As a consequence there might be a conflict with the L2 multiplexer/demultiplexer which is based on EtherType.
+The default value is 0xFFFF, which is reserved by IEEE (see [IANA802]_ and [Ethertype]_).
+The default module behaviour is to not change the EtherType, however this would not work with any NetDevice actually understanding and using the EtherType.

+Note that the `ForceEtherType` parameter have also a direct effect on the MAC address kind the module is expecting to handle:
+* ForceEtherType true: Mac48Address (Ethernet, WiFi, etc.).
+* ForceEtherType false: Mac16Address or Mac64Address (IEEE 802.15.4).

+Note that using 6LoWPAN over any NetDevice other than 802.15.4 will produce valid .pcap files, but they will not be correctly dissected by Wireshark.
+The reason lies on the fact that 6LoWPAN was really meant to be used only over 802.15.4, so Wireshark dissectors will not even try to decode 6LoWPAN headers on top of protocols other than 802.15.4.

 The Trace sources are: